 These dreamy Ghirardelli Vanilla Cupcakes with White Chocolate Buttercream Frosting became a family favorite since the first day I baked them!
 The decadent swirl of Swiss Meringue icing is hard to beat!

-Like with cakes, there are the typical tips to make the best cupcakes.
-Reading through the recipe directions a couple times before starting always helps, especially with recipes incorporating unfamiliar techniques, is always recommended.
+Like with cakes, there are specific tips to make the best cupcakes.
+Reading through the recipe directions a couple of times before starting always helps, especially with recipes incorporating unfamiliar techniques, it is always recommended.

-- Ingredients like eggs and butter should be at room temperature most times.
+- Ingredients like eggs and butter should be at room temperature for most cookies and cake recipes.
 In this case, the egg whites will be heated, so they do not need to be at room temp, but the whole eggs should.

 - To hurry the eggs along, set them in a bowl of hot, not boiling, water for about 15 minutes.

 - Use quality ingredients.
 No imitation vanilla or margarine instead of butter.

 - Use cupcake liners so your cupcakes don’t stick.
 I like to drop the cupcake into a second liner to serve, especially if you have a pretty or festive one that fits the occasion.

 - PRO-Tip: Alternate adding your dry ingredients with the wet ingredients.
 This helps interfere with gluten formation by coating the first batch of flour with fat.
 Less gluten means more tender cupcakes!
 Always start and end with your dry ingredients as stated in the recipe.